saiminh/CWN-netlifycms-eleventy/src/_content/recipes/sweet-beet-and-rose-porridge.md

   * Handful of sultanas
   * 1 TBSP x maple syrup
   * 1 tsp x rose water
-  * Handful of toasted almonds, to serve
+  * Handful of toasted almonds or drizzle of almond butter, to serve
   * Drizzle of coconut cream or coconut yoghurt, to serve
+  * Sprinkling of cacao nibs, to serve
 instructions: >-
   In a small-medium pot or cast-iron skillet, sauté the ghee and grated beetroot over a low-medium heat for 5 mins, stirring occasionally.